 Day 1: Arrival at the Sweet Grass Ranch Montana

-After our flight into Billings, our airport transfer organized by the staff at the Sweet Grass Ranch dropped us at the main ranch house for checking.
+After our flight into Billings, our airport transfer, organized by the staff at the Sweet Grass Ranch, dropped us at the main ranch house for checking.

 The ranch does not impose the dreaded nose-to-tail policy, and Bruno and I promptly left the queuing riders walking the trail to guide our horses in the tall grass.
-I rapidly enjoyed the ride and appreciated that the horses were not pulling to rejoin their teammates like it is often the case in standard horseback riding tours.
+I rapidly enjoyed the ride and appreciated that the horses were not pulling to rejoin their teammates, as is often the case in standard horseback riding tours.
 The afternoon was almost gone when we returned to the ranch.
-Though I was excited for more hours on the saddle, my unbroken legs and bottom were glad for the break – it had been a long while since I had been on a horse, and I needed to “break” these muscles and toughen-up my skin again!
+Though I was excited for more hours on the saddle, my unbroken legs and bottom were glad for the break – it had been a long while since I had been on a horse, and I needed to “break” these muscles and toughen up my skin again!
 We were In the last mile before the corral when I noted that my horse was slightly limping.
 Pat decided to let my horse rest for the week and switched my ride to a mare called Gravy.
 This switch ended up being for the best!

 Day 2: Meeting My Girl Gravy

 The next day, I went early than our scheduled ride to offer my help to prepare and saddle the horses.
-Of course, Emily and Laura were initially cautious about my offer, having no idea whether I could do the job or not.
-To be honest, it had been a while for me, too, so I appreciated when they pulled Gravy apart from the others in the corral.
+Of course, Emily and Laura were initially cautious about my offer, unsure whether I could do the job or not.
+To be honest, it had been a while for me, too, so I appreciated it when they pulled Gravy apart from the others in the corral.
 The gear was the most puzzling, and Emily showed me how to correctly put the Western saddle so close, yet so different than the English saddle.
 And boy, are these saddles heavy!
 Luckily Gravy was not too tall, and after a few repeats, I managed to gear her up.